-That being said, this doesn’t mean that every room needs to be connected to constitute an open-design.
-Open floor plans apply only to common areas, most often some combination of kitchen, dining room, and living room.
+That being said, this doesn’t mean that every room needs to be connected to constitute an open design.
+Open concept floor plans apply only to common areas, most often some combination of kitchen, dining room, and living room.
 The openness of the space is meant to:

 Formality gave way to a more casual attitude and began to incorporate the kitchen, offering more design flexibility for reconfiguring the space as the family changed and grew.
 Due to the baby boom, more homes were being created in the same amount of space, meaning that floor space became a premium.
-No longer were luxuries like library’s, sitting rooms, and studies deemed important in home architecture, rather growing families were looking for a way to keep an eye on multiple children at once, while still performing tasks like cooking or cleaning.
+No longer were luxuries like libraries, sitting rooms, and studies deemed important in home architecture.
+Growing families were instead looking for a way to keep an eye on multiple children at once, while still performing tasks like cooking or cleaning.
 Thus the open floor plan became the go-to style of the decade.

 - Improved Traffic Flow

-The beauty of the open-floor plan is that it makes the space very flexible.
+The beauty of the open floor plan is that it makes the space very flexible.
 The space can serve as a family room, a recreation room, a home office, or an entertainment space depending on your needs at the moment.
 Without walls to dictate room functions, it’s easy to move around furniture and accessories to find what works best for you at any given time!

 - Makes a Small Space Feel Larger

 You see open floor plans a lot in urban areas, mainly because urban apartments and homes tend to have a smaller footprint than other areas.
 Open-concept homes allow small spaces to feel much larger than they actually are.
-Small spaces can feel so much smaller when they’re cut up by walls that delineate one living space from another.
+Small kitchen and living room spaces can feel so much smaller when they’re cut up by walls that delineate one living space from another.
 A not-so-tricky way to trick the eye into thinking that you’ve got more square footage than you really do is by tearing down walls and opening up your rooms to each other.